Dehydration - when your body needs more water

 - If you are in a hot place where you lose lots of water through sweat and if you run around a lot and cannot have drinks you might get dehydrated.

-- Using muscles a lot makes lot of heat in your body.
+- Using muscles a lot makes a lot of heat in your body.
 If you are getting all red in the face and sweaty then you need to slow down, cool down and drink extra water.

 - Have extra drinks when you are hot or active.

 - Drink extra water while you are playing sport.
 Water is best, but fruit juice, soft drinks and cordials are ok.
 Avoid 'energy' drinks.
 Sports drinks are really for athletes rather than kids.
+If you are a young athlete in training your coach or trainer will help you stay hydrated.

 If you do get really dehydrated and feel sick then you may need to go to your doctor or hospital.
 There you may need to have an intravenous (say in-tra-veen-us) drip to get fluid into your body quickly through your veins.
 It doesn't hurt and makes you feel better pretty quickly.